Maps4HTML/Maps4HTML-Workshop-2020/supporting-material-uploads/report/report.md

 Daniel Lewis - Geotab:

-> ...(during) disaster(s)...the ability for decision makers to quickly go in and get access to that kind of data..ultimately the point of this stuff is…(to) make decisions based on it...having the ability to quickly iterate on that ...is really important. ...interoperability is ... a key thing going through all of this...baking that standard into the tool that everybody uses... immediately starts to break down the silos”
+> *...(during) disaster(s)...the ability for decision makers to quickly go in and get access to that kind of data..ultimately the point of this stuff is…(to) make decisions based on it...having the ability to quickly iterate on that ...is really important. ...interoperability is ... a key thing going through all of this...baking that standard into the tool that everybody uses... immediately starts to break down the silos*

 Tom Lee - Mapbox:

-> For us, unlocking performance is really important.
-Moving to a native implementation could really unlock some additional performance. … anything that can be done to unlock more performance will push the frontier forward and if standardization can be part of that, then that's really great.
+> *For us, unlocking performance is really important.
+Moving to a native implementation could really unlock some additional performance. … anything that can be done to unlock more performance will push the frontier forward and if standardization can be part of that, then that's really great.*

 Ed Parsons - Google:

-> My message is, we need to be more mainstream.
-We need to be much more standard citizens of the web as opposed to creating our own separate Geospatial web where we did things differently.
+> *My message is, we need to be more mainstream.
+We need to be much more standard citizens of the web as opposed to creating our own separate Geospatial web where we did things differently.*

 <h3 id="conclusion">Conclusion</h3>